The Next SBE Chapter 67 Meeting will be held on Thursday, February 23rd

-The next SBE Chapter 67 Meeting will be in January, on Thursday, January 26, 2023
+The January SBE Chapter 67 Meeting was held on Thursday, January 26, 2023

 TM Television’s Annual Tech Expo 2022 took place on Tuesday November 1st from 9:00 AM to 4:00 PM at the Four Points by Sheraton Dallas Fort Worth Airport North, 1580 Point West Boulevard, Coppell

 The Final 2022 SBE Chapter 67 Meeting was held on Thursday, October the 27th